 Thru-the-wall air conditioner

-If there already is a sleeve in the wall of your residence, you can easily install a thru-the-wall air conditioners.
+If there already is a sleeve in the wall of your residence, you can easily install a thru-the-wall air conditioner.
 They are specially designed to offer ultimate efficiency.

 Portable air conditioner

 Ductless conditioning systems are easy to install.
-If you own a condo or bungalow it is recommended to install the indoor unit in the central part of the home.
-In a cottage type of home, the top of the staircase is the most appropriate area.
+If you own a condo or bungalow, it is recommended to install the indoor unit in the central part of the home.
+In a cottage, the top of the staircase is the most appropriate area.
 The units should always be installed as close as possible to the ceiling in order to treat the hot air that sits there.

-HFCH-22 refrigerant contains a chlorine molecule which damages the ozone layer.
-Since January 1st, 2010 it is forbidden to build or to import new units with R-22 in Canada.
+HFCH-22 refrigerant contains a chlorine molecule that damages the ozone layer.
+Since January 1st, 2010, it is forbidden to build or import new units with R-22 in Canada.
 However, HFCF-22 remains available until 2020 to ensure the maintenance of existing systems.
 Most manufacturers now use HFC-410A in the fabrication of residential air conditioning units.
-This refrigerant offers almost the same efficiency as R-22 but is considered more ecological since it doesn’t cause damages to the ozone layer.
+This refrigerant offers almost the same efficiency as R-22 but is considered more ecological since it doesn’t damage the ozone layer.

-SEER stands for Seasonal Energy Efficiency Ratio (or TRÉS: Taux de Rendement Énergétique Saisonnier), an energy efficiency rating which evaluates the energy consumed by the unit versus the energy it supplies.
+SEER stands for Seasonal Energy Efficiency Ratio (or TRÉS: Taux de Rendement Énergétique Saisonnier), an energy efficiency rating that evaluates the energy consumed by the unit versus the energy it supplies.

-The higher the SEER, the most efficient your unit.
-A more efficient system uses less electricity and offers equal power.
+The higher the SEER, the more efficient your unit.
+A more efficient system uses less electricity while still providing the same amount power.

-Whether it’s a central system, ductless system or heat pump type system, they must all be installed by a qualified contractor who has the required skills for this kind of installation.
-His technical knowledge will insure an adequate & secure installation, as well as reliability and optimal operation of the system.
+Whether it’s a central system, ductless system or heat pump type system, must all be installed by a qualified contractor who has the required skills for this kind of installation.
+A professional will have the technical knowledge necessary to install the system properly so it can run reliably and optimally.

 Also, if the system has not been installed by a certified contractor the manufacturer will NOT honour the warranty.

-With some precautions and a few tricks it is possible to reduce electricity consumption to a minimum while maintaining an optimal comfort level.
+By following the tips and tricks below, it is possible to reduce electricity consumption to a minimum while maintaining an optimal comfort level.